ranvis/robots-txt-processor/README.md

 This filter/tester themselves don't handle encoding conversion because it isn't needed.
 If a remote robots.txt uses some non-Unicode (specifically not UTF-8) encoding, URL path should be in that encoding too.
 The filter/tester work with any character or percent-encoded sequence which can result in invalid UTF-8 safely.
-Exception will be when a remote robots.txt uses any Unicode encoding with BOM.
+An exception is when a remote robots.txt uses any Unicode encoding with BOM.
 If this will ever happen, you will need to convert it to UTF-8 (without BOM) beforehand.

 ### Features